 There are approximately 215 calories per serving of this salad.

 - 1 large cucumber julienned

-- In a bowl, add the crab meat, kelp noodles, julienned cucumber and carrot.
+- In a bowl, add the crab meat, julienned cucumber and carrot.

 - In a small bowl, whisk together the mayonnaise, rice vinegar, sugar, and sriracha, if using it.

-- Transfer to a serving dish and sprinkle with more sesame seeds and panko bread crumbs.
+- Transfer to a serving dish and sprinkle with the panko breadcrumbs.